IVF Plays With Your Mind - And Your Heart. It’s more than like flipping a coin. The outcome can be anyone’s guess and 50/50 at the best.

 Good or bad we have to accept It.

 Yet...
-I’m optimistic as always.
-This child will arrive.
+I’m optimistic - trying - this child will arrive.